canberkvarli/fullcircle/README.md

 ## 🔮 Vision

-Circle aims to create a space where spiritually-minded individuals can find meaningful connections beyond the superficial swiping culture of traditional dating apps.
-By focusing on spiritual compatibility, mindful interactions, and conscious community, Circle facilitates deeper, more authentic relationships.
+FullCircle aims to create a space where conscious individuals can find meaningful connections beyond the superficial swiping culture of traditional dating apps.
+By focusing on compatibility, mindful interactions, and authentic community, FullCircle facilitates deeper, more genuine relationships.

 ---

-© 2025 Circle - Sacred Connections
+© 2025 FullCircle - Meaningful Connections